anteniyus/click-the-fox/README.md

 ## Deployment

-This application has two profiles: *development* and *production*, and it handles using **env-cmd** library.
+This application has two profiles: *development* and *production*, and it is being handled using
+**env-cmd** library.

 For local deployment (the steps for the server deployment are the same in most cases),